Apollo: Failed love attempts

 Castalia was a nymph whom Apollo loved.
 She fled from him and dove into the spring at Delphi, at the base of Mt.
 Parnassos, which was then named after her.
 Water from this spring was sacred; it was used to clean the Delphian temples and inspire the priestesses.

-Cassandra, was a daughter of Hecuba and Priam.
+Cassandra was a daughter of Hecuba and Priam.
 Apollo wished to court her.
-Cassandra promised to return his love on one condition - he should give her the power to see the future.
+Cassandra promised to return his love on one condition – he should give her the power to see the future.
 Apollo fulfilled her wish, but she went back on her word and rejected him soon after.
 Angered that she broke her promise, Apollo cursed her that even though she would see the future, no one would ever believe her prophecies.

-The Sibyl of Cumae like Cassandra promised Apollo her love if he would give her a boon.
-The Sibyl took a handful of sand and asked Apollo to grant her years of life as many as the grains of sand she held in her hands.
-Apollo granted her wish, but Sibyl went back on her word.
-Although Sibyl did live an extended life as Apollo had promised, he did not give her agelessness along with it, so she shrivelled and shrank and only her voice remained.
+The Sibyl of Cumae, like Cassandra, promised Apollo her love in exchange for a boon. asking for as many years of life as the grains of sand in her hand.
+Apollo granted her wish, but she broke her word.
+While she lived longer, Apollo did not grant her agelessness, causing her to wither until only her voice remained.

 Hestia, the goddess of the hearth, rejected both Apollo's and Poseidon's marriage proposals and swore that she would always stay unmarried.

 In one version of the prophet Tiresias's origins, he was originally a woman who promised Apollo to sleep with him if he would give her music lessons.
 Apollo gave her her wish, but then she went back on her word and refused him.
 Apollo in anger turned her into a man.

 Female counterparts

 Artemis

 Artemis as the sister of Apollo, is thea apollousa, that is, she as a female divinity represented the same idea that Apollo did as a male divinity.
 In the pre-Hellenic period, their relationship was described as the one between husband and wife, and there seems to have been a tradition which actually described Artemis as the wife of Apollo.
 However, this relationship was never sexual but spiritual, which is why they both are seen being unmarried in the Hellenic period.

 Artemis, like her brother, is armed with a bow and arrows.
 She is the cause of sudden deaths of women.
 She also is the protector of the young, especially girls.
 Though she has nothing to do with oracles, music or poetry, she sometimes led the female chorus on Olympus while Apollo sang.
-The laurel (daphne) was sacred to both.
+The laurel (daphne in Greek) was sacred to both.
 Artemis Daphnaia had her temple among the Lacedemonians, at a place called Hypsoi.
 Apollo Daphnephoros had a temple in Eretria, a "place where the citizens are to take the oaths".
 In later times when Apollo was regarded as identical with the sun or Helios, Artemis was naturally regarded as Selene or the moon.